 We love thinking big and doing things that are often beyond what our clients imagine is even possible.
 When we saw the potential of what this project could be, we set a much higher bar for ourselves than what UO originally requested and we delivered it on budget.

-Creative Director, Serenity Studios
+Motion Designer, Serenity Studios

 Putting this level of “awe” in awesome meant assigning an experienced design team who understands how to use modern touchscreen technology like Intuiface for maximum effect.
 We explored important questions about different user perspectives and developed multiple design iterations to create an experience that is visually enticing from any angle and fun to use.
 This required careful planning and strategic development that considered two different viewing perspectives—marveling at it from a distance or interacting with it up close—and both experiences need to coexist simultaneously.